strapi/strapi/docs/docs/guides/e2e/00-setup.md

 ## Running tests with future flags

 If you are writing tests for an unstable future feature you will need to add `app-template/config/features.js`.
-Currently the app template generation into consideration, however, the run-e2e-tests script will apply the config to the generated app.
+Currently the app template generation does not take the config folder into consideration.
+However, the run-e2e-tests script will apply the features config to the generated app.
 See the documentation for [features.js](https://docs.strapi.io/dev-docs/configurations/features#enabling-a-future-flag)

 ## What is Playwright?